-The Office of Budget & Planning provides oversight and guidance to ensure that all Income & Recharge programs comply with federal and UC policies and recover costs to avoid impacts on other resources.
+The Office of Budget & Planning provides oversight and guidance to ensure that all Income & Recharge Centers comply with federal and UC policies and recover costs to avoid impacts on other resources.

-Income & Recharge programs are university units created for the primary purpose of providing products and/or services to internal university users and/or external entities in support of the university’s education, research and public service mission.
+Income & Recharge Centers are university units created for the primary purpose of providing products and/or services in support of the university’s education, research and public service mission.

 Income & Recharge programs recover the cost of providing these services from the unit served on a “rate basis”.